rpm-software-management/rpm/CONTRIBUTING.md

 RPM uses custom allocator functions in place of standard library malloc() and friends.
 These never return NULL (they abort the process on failure), so do not check for it.
-Also ll "destructor" type functions in rpm accept NULL arguments, don't check for it separately.
+Also all "destructor" type functions in rpm accept NULL arguments, don't check for it separately.

 ### Miscellaneous